Syllabus

 (Thank you to Shriram Krishnamurthi and Evan Peck for sharing their own policies, from which we drew inspiration for this one.)

 The usual policies apply, especially the University Policy on Academic Integrity.
 Many of the projects will be done in groups.
 We expect that group members collaborate with one another, but that groups work independently from one another, not exchanging results with other groups.
 Within groups, we expect that you are honest about your contribution to the group's work.
 This implies not taking credit for others' work and not covering for team members that have not contributed to the team.
-Otherwise, our expectations regarding academic honesty and collaboration for group work are the same as for individual work, substituting elevated to the level of "group."
+Otherwise, our expectations regarding academic honesty and collaboration for group work are the same as for individual work.

 If you have any question about how this policy applies in a particular situation, ask the instructors or TAs for clarification."